Abhilash801/document-classifier/README.md

 -	 Constructed regression tree model which predicts class variable positive or negative based on the term matrix which is of size 347 for the given set of documents
 -	 Executed the model to predict the document class for test data.
 -	Constructed confusion matrix and computed precision, recall and accuracy of the model
--	 Note: I had two alternate models for this classification, the other approach is based on neural networks trees.
-It is included in the code, however its performance is poor compared to regression solution,Neural network was performing poorly on test data possibly due to overfitting
+-	 Note: I had two alternate models for this classification, the other approach is based on neural networks.
+It is included in the code, however its performance is poor compared to regression solution most likely due to overfitting

 ## Execution Instructions:
 -  System requirements: Operations are expensive as documents > 10000.
 Recommend running this script on system with at least 8 GB RAM and 4 core processor (I used 16 gig and 8 cores yet it was sluggish at times!)